R-Mack/Milestone-Project-1---Personal-Portfolio-Website/README.md

 6. Type "__git clone__", and then paste the repository URL.
 7. Press Enter.
 Your local clone will be created.

-## Forking
+## Cloning

 1. Follow this link to the [Project GitHub repository](https://github.com/R-Mack/Milestone-Project-1---Personal-Portfolio-Website).
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash
 5. Change the current working directory to the location where you want the cloned directory to be made.
-6. Type "git clone", and then paste the URL you copied in Step 3.
+6. Type "__git clone__", and then paste the URL you copied in Step 3.
 7. Press Enter.
 Your local clone will be created.

-## Cloning
+## Forking

+1. Follow this link to the [Project GitHub repository](https://github.com/R-Mack/Milestone-Project-1---Personal-Portfolio-Website).
+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+3. You should now have a copy of the original repository in your GitHub account.

 ## Contact